 This primer is designed to complement the U.S. Office of Personnel Management's 2008 publication, Best Practices: Mentoring, which provides guidance to agencies for creating a business case for mentoring and outlines critical steps for developing and implementing a formal mentoring program.

-Developed by the Institute for Educational Leadership in partnership with the Cornell National Technical Assistance, Policy and Research Center for Employers on Employment of People with Disabilities.
+Developed by the Institute for Educational Leadership in partnership with The Viscardi Center, Policy and Research Center for Employers on Employment of People with Disabilities.
 The primer was created as part of a federally funded grant from the Office of Disability Employment Policy (ODEP), U. S. Department of Labor.